microsoft/language-server-protocol/_specifications/lsp/3.18/specification.md

 #### <a href="#baseTypes" name="baseTypes" class="anchor"> Base Types </a>

-The protocol use the following definitions for integers, unsigned integers, decimal numbers, objects and arrays:
+The protocol uses the following definitions for integers, unsigned integers, decimal numbers, objects and arrays:

 <div class="anchorHolder"><a href="#integer" name="integer" class="linkableAnchor"></a></div>